 Select ATMs with care.
 Try and stick to ATMs in banks and avoid using ones in the street.

 Watch out for “skimmers”.
 When installed in an ATM, a card skimmer works by stealing information from credit and debit cards.
 If you feel the card slot is not as smooth as it should be or if there’s a problem with the keypad, cancel your transaction and look for another ATM.

 While crime rates are relatively low in the UAE, theft is one of the top crimes carried out in Dubai, so always remain alert and keep a close eye on your belongings.
 Whether you’re in a crowded tourist destination or on a peaceful beach, stay aware of your surroundings so that you don’t have to spend your holiday sorting out stolen or lost credit cards.

 Credit card fees can leave a noticeable dent in your pocket when you’re travelling overseas, so know what you’re up against well in advance and choose a card with no or low fees.

 Foreign transaction fees

 British credit card issuers typically charge a fee equivalent to 1% to 3% of your transaction, so carefully review your card’s fine print to avoid statement surprises.
 Some cards designed for travel come with no foreign transaction fees, so this could be a good time to switch.

 If a retailer offers to bill your credit card in sterling, dynamic currency conversion comes into play.
-While this might sound like a good deal, you will actually end up getting a worse exchange rate, and you might also end up paying currency conversion fees.
-Whenever you are presented with an option, always choose to pay in the local currency.
+While this might sound like a good deal, you’ll actually end up getting a worse exchange rate, and you might also end up paying currency conversion fees.
+Whenever you’re presented with an option, choose to pay in the local currency.